krshrimali/nvim-autorunner/README.md

 A NeoVim lightweight autorunner plugin, to compile your projects using a single command.

 I'm currently working on v0.1 (beta release), and the issue tracker is [here: v0.1 tracker](https://github.com/krshrimali/nvim-autorunner/issues/1).
 In case you have anything to add/remove/change, please post your opinion here.
+A few major TODOs:

+* [ ] Add support for ToggleTerm - a much better terminal.
+(50% done) - use `AutoRunnerTermRun` and `AutoRunnerTermToggle`.
+* [ ] Fix syncing buffers for stderr and stdout (when not using ToggleTerm)
+* [ ] Documentation.
+* [ ] Allowing users to customize options.

 ## Demo